Microwaves

-Best microwaves for UK kitchens in 2026
+8 best microwaves for UK kitchens in 2026

 A practical UK shortlist covering simple solo models, compact picks and multi-function upgrades.

-Last updated
+- Last updated

 Quick picks

-Best Overall Microwave
+Best Premium All-in-One Microwave

 Samsung MS32DG4504ATE3 Solo Microwave